AshleyXM/Socket-Programming-Project/README.md

 5. I learnt how to write **Makefile** for C programs, which is essential and helpful took when we write large C programs.

+6. There is one point which is worth paying a lot of attention to, which is a lasting problem which confused me for a long time.
+When peers are communicating with each other with TCP connection, it is weird that the return value of function send from server side is -1, and the error code is "**Connection reset by peer**".
+I have searched it on Google, there are several possible reasons: It has been a long time to have this TCP connection (which can be excluded in my case because it appeared at the same position); or the other side, say the client in my case, has closed the socket before the function send, which can also excluded in my case.
+And I suppose it is because the buffer of the TCP connection has overflowed (but I am not sure, just an inference).
+So I solved this issue by establishing a new TCP connection to send the status code between the client and the serverM.